Drug Addiction Causes:

 What causes Substance Use Disorder (SUD)?

 Substance Use Disorder (SUD) or addiction is a brain disease characterized by the inability of the individual to stop using a substance.
 When choice is no longer an option we are dealing with a SUD.
+The best drug rehab program is a custom program developed for specific needs of the patient.
 But what are drug addiction causes?

 Imagine a tiger lying in a thick patch of grass waiting for an unsuspecting animal to wander by, the tiger waits for the prey to walk past then quickly and skillfully attacks from the rear.
 Smaller animals die instantaneously, as the tiger’s jaws latch on the back of their neck, snapping it.
 Other larger animals put up a fight, but soon succumb to the tiger’s power and dominant clench.
 SUD or addiction is much like that.
 Drug addiction causes everyone to loose their identity and become someone no one knows nor likes.